How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 Generate a legally conforming Installment Promissory Note for Minnesota that incorporates all required terms under Minnesota promissory note law.
 Fill in your loan details and download your completed, ready-to-sign Installment Promissory Note as a professional PDF.

 Minnesota law governs promissory notes with specific usury limits and enforcement rules that defends both lender and obligor.
-The usury limit in Minnesota is 8% maximum for loans under $100,000.
+The usury limit in Minnesota is 8% maximum agreed rate; the cap does not apply to written loans of $100,000 or more..
 Lenders have 6 years to file suit to collect on a promissory note in Minnesota.
 Minnesota law requires 4 specific elements in a valid promissory note.

 Minnesota Promissory Note Requirements